bytebase/bytebase.com-old/content/docs/en/vcs-integration/name-and-organize-schema-files.md

 Bytebase currently supports following migration types:

-- [Schema migration](/docs/concepts/migration-types#schema-migration) - in this case, the file needs to use `migrate` as the keyword.
+- [Schema migration](/docs/concepts/migration-types#schema-migration) - in this case, the file needs to use `ddl` as the keyword.
-- [Data change](/docs/concepts/migration-types#data-migration) - in this case, the file needs to use `data` as the keyword.
+- [Data change](/docs/concepts/migration-types#data-migration) - in this case, the file needs to use `dml` as the keyword.

 #### Environment Name (Optional)